mgwalker/mudz.me/_recipes/Mandarin Chicken.md

 ## Ingredients

-* 2 skinless and boneless chicken breasts
+* 1 pound chicken, cut into 1/4-inch cubes
 * Oil, for pan-frying
 * Chopped scallion, for garnishing
-* 1 pound chicken, cut into 1/4-inch cubes

 ### Marinade